Differential Geometry of Curves and Surfaces in Lorentz-Minkowski space: The Lorentz-Minkowski space

-We point out that the above orbits are circles, hyperbolas and parabolas \emph{exactly} in the case that they lie in the above planes.
-For example, we consider the rotations with respect to the timelike line $L=<(0,1,2)>$.
-The orbit of a point lies in a parallel plane to the the plane $P=<e_1=(1,0,0),e_2= (0,2,1)>$ and it is $q+cos(t)e_1+\sin(t) e_2$, that is, an affine ellipse.
-On the other cases, we obtain affine hyperbolas and parabolas, respectively.
+We point out that the orbits are Euclidean circles, hyperbolas and parabolas only in the case that the axis of the group of boosts is one of the above ones.
+In general, they are affine ellipse, hyperbola or parabola, depending on the case.
+For example, we consider the rotations with respect to the timelike line $L=\mbox{Span}\{(0,1,2)\}$.
+Then $L^{\bot}=\mbox{Span}\{E_1,(0,2,1)/\sqrt{3}\}$.
+If $p=(1,0,0)\in L^{\bot}$, then